 Also of interest is that Baldwinsville has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Baldwinsville is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.36% of adults in Baldwinsville have a college degree.

 The per capita income in Baldwinsville in 2010 was $30,597, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,388 for a family of four.
 However, Baldwinsville contains both very wealthy and poor people as well.

 The people who call Baldwinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baldwinsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Baldwinsville include Irish, Italian, English, and Polish.
+Important ancestries of people in Baldwinsville include Irish, German, Italian, English, and Polish.

 The most common language spoken in Baldwinsville is English.
 Other important languages spoken here include Polish and Spanish.